camoa/adrupalcouple/modules/contrib/schemadotorg/modules/schemadotorg_metatag/README.md

 - Go to the Schema.org types configuration page.
   (/admin/config/schemadotorg/settings/types#edit-schemadotorg-metatag)
 - Go to the 'Metatag settings' details.
+- Enter the Schema.org types that should have a meta tags field added when the Schema.org mapping is created.
 - Enter allowed meta tag groups to be displayed on node edit forms.

 - Go to the Schema.org properties configuration page.